EMR versus RCM (Revenue Cycle Management) Vendors: What’s the Difference?

 However, if you’re looking to use a traditional EMR system for payer contract management and modeling, there are some key factors your hospital will want to consider/question before making a final decision:

-- How will contracts be loaded and how long will it take?
-(Based on the size of your hospital or health system)
+- How will contracts be loaded and how long will it take? (this will likely vary based on the size of your hospital or health system)

 - Is my hospital expected to merge with another health system sometime in the near future?